Our Services

 Chronic pain and anxiety often reinforce each other.
 Pain can increase worry, and anxiety can make pain feel worse.
 Cymbalta's effect on brain chemistry can help both—but it's not the only step.

-If you're experiencing persistent worry, restlessness, or tension alongside your pain, taking Ubie's free AI-powered Anxiety symptom checker can help you identify patterns, understand your symptoms better, and prepare meaningful questions for your next doctor's visit.
+If you're experiencing persistent worry, restlessness, or tension alongside your pain, Ubie's free AI-powered Anxiety Symptom Checker can help you understand what might be causing your symptoms and guide you toward the right care.

 Medication works best when combined with other supportive steps.
 Many older adults find added benefit from: